reefland/host-check/README.md

 #### Installation

 Download a copy of the script and place it where you like.
-You can `install` it as well:
+Once downloaded, you use `install`:

 ```shell
 $ sudo install host-check.sh /usr/local/bin